sherwin-14-neenopal/Central-Repo/docs/dwolla.md

    1. **Dwolla Developer Account**: You need to create a Dwolla developer account if you don't already have one.
 Visit [Dwolla](https://developers.dwolla.com/docs) to sign up.

-   2. **App**: Log in to the Dwolla Developer Portal.
-Navigate to My Apps and click Create New App.
-Provide a meaningful app name base on your usecase.
-Click Create App to proceed.

 ### 🔑 Generating an Access Token

+   1. **Go to the Dwolla Dashboard**: Log into your developer account, and you will be directed to the Dwolla dashboard.
+This is the main interface where you can manage your account and access various features.

+   2. **Access Applications**: From the left pane of dashboard, choose applications.
+This would give you your `CLIENT_ID` AND `CLIENT_SECRET`.
+Then click on Create Token option to get your `ACCESS TOKEN`.